-J.D./Master of Business Administration

-J.D./Master of Engineering

-J.D./Master of Public Administration

-J.D./Master of Science in Agricultural and Applied Economics

-J.D./Master of Science in Accounting (Taxation)

-J.D./Master of Science in Environmental Toxicology

-J.D./Master of Science in Personal Financial Planning

-J.D./Master of Science in Biotechnology
+J.D./Master of Business Administration J.D./Master of Engineering J.D./Master of Public Administration J.D./Master of Science in Agricultural and Applied Economics J.D./Master of Science in Accounting (Taxation) J.D./Master of Science in Environmental Toxicology J.D./Master of Science in Personal Financial Planning J.D./Master of Science in Biotechnology

-J.D./Master of Science in Crop Science

-J.D./Master of Science in Horticulture

-Dual degrees are offered in association with the Texas Tech University Graduate School and enable students to earn both degrees in three to four years.
+Dual degrees offered in association with the Texas Tech University Graduate School enable students to earn both degrees in three to four years.
 The Graduate School accepts the LSAT in lieu of the GRE or GMAT exam.
 Applications for these degree programs can be obtained directly from the Graduate School.
 If a student is undecided about whether to pursue one of the dual programs, application to the Graduate School can be delayed until the third semester of law school for most programs.